sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

    - **Frequent Artists in Playlists/Charts:** Do certain **artists** consistently appear in more playlists or charts?

 #### About the Code
+- This code performs an advanced analysis of Spotify track data, focusing on streaming patterns based on musical attributes such as key and mode (Major vs. Minor).
+It calculates the total number of streams for each musical key and mode, then visualizes this information using bar plots.
+Additionally, the analysis compares the most frequently appearing artists in both playlists and charts across platforms.
+The code produces four bar plots: one for streams by key, one for streams by mode, one for the top 5 artists in playlists, and one for the top 5 artists in charts.
+This helps identify patterns in the popularity of tracks based on key, mode, and the presence of artists in playlists or charts.

 ``` python
 # Filter the dataset to exclude rows where the 'key' column has 'unknown' values